 As you know it is highly recommended that we all eat five portions of fruits and vegetables each day.
 Fruit and vegetables are key to a healthier lifestyle and we promote a healthy eating lifestyle in our nursery.
 Your child may grow their own seasonal vegetables and fruit in our nursery garden all year round, which makes our snacks so much more interesting!
 We also encourage physical exercise and help children learn that exercise is fun by providing a range of stimulating individual and group activities in both the indoor and outdoor environment.
 Fresh water is available throughout the session so children can help themselves whenever they are thirsty.

 Little Angels Nursery we believe that snack time as an important part of the setting’s session and as many benefits.
-Our ‘Snack cafe’ allows for children to become independent and offer social opportunities for children and help to develop appropriate table manners.
+Milk is available for children.
+Our ‘Snack time’ allows for children to become independent, offers social opportunities for children and help to develop appropriate table manners.

 At Little Angels we feel strongly that providing regular cooking activities are a perfect way to teach children further about the food they eat as well as introduce them to new foods from around the world.